astromatic/visiomatic/doc/_sources/setup.rst.txt

 One should ensure that enough disk space is available for the cached data, knowing that an image with :math:`n_{\rm pix}` pixels uses about :math:`10\,n_{\rm pix}` bytes of cache disk space.
 The read/write performance of the device that carries the cache directory largely defines the performance and responsiveness of the |VisiOmatic| server component.
 Hence make sure that the cache directory is located on the fastest `block device <https://en.wikipedia.org/wiki/Device_file#Block_devices>`_ the server machine has access too, ideally a local, recent `solid state drive <https://en.wikipedia.org/wiki/Solid-state_drive>`_.
-Another possibility, if the machine has enough memory, is to use a `RAM drive <https://en.wikipedia.org/wiki/RAM_drive>`_.
+Another possibility, if the machine has enough memory, is to use a `RAM drive <https://en.wikipedia.org/wiki/RAM_drive>`_ (e.g., ``/dev/shm`` on Linux).
-A RAM drive provides the best possible cache performance, however the cache will not survive a reboot.
+A RAM drive provides the best possible cache performance [#foot1]_, however the cache will not survive a reboot.
+In all cases, care must be taken to ensure that the filesystem does not get in the way of memory-mapping operations; for instance `ZFS <https://en.wikipedia.org/wiki/ZFS>`_ comes with its own caching mechanism that can negatively impact memory-mapping performance.

+.. [#foot1] Such an option may seem somewhat counterproductive in terms of performance, because memory space dedicated to the RAM drive competes with that of the built-in page cache the OS uses to cache memory-mapped data on disk.
+   However, measurements show that the RAM drive option is indeed the fastest in practice.